thheller/reagent-expo/README.md

 ## Building with EAS Build

 There is a post-install hook in `package.json` that will automatically call `shadow-cljs release app` when building with EAS Build.
+When building an iOS app it also installs Java which is needed by `shadow-cljs`.

 Check the [EAS Build documentation](https://docs.expo.dev/build/introduction/) for the possibilities.

 e.g.:
 ```